Yosofhatem/Air-Quality-Prediction/README.md

 ### **Evaluation Results**

-The performance evaluation results for Neural Network model is as follows:
+The performance evaluation results are as follows:

 - **Neural Network Model**:
     - MSE: 0.1279
     - MAE: 0.2323
     - R²: 0.90

 ## Conclusion

-This project demonstrates how to predict air quality based on sensor readings using machine learning models.
-The combination of feature scaling, data imputation, and advanced models like neural networks allows for accurate predictions of air quality metrics.
+This project demonstrates how to predict air quality based on sensor readings using a Neural Network.
+Feature importance was computed using both the **Decision Tree Regressor** and **Permutation Importance**, providing insights into which features most influence the model's predictions.

+The model performed well, with an R² score of 0.89, indicating that it explains 89% of the variance in the air quality data.
+Future work can involve fine-tuning the model, experimenting with more advanced architectures, or utilizing cross-validation techniques to improve performance.